aybarra/chewie-handbook/README.md

 ### Do give him love
 ### Do take him out twice a day, once in the morning and once in the evening.
 ### Do feed him twice a day after the walk, one yellow measuring cup of food per feeding.
-### Do put him in his pen at night before you sleep to prevent him getting into mischief in the morning before you wake up
 ### Do use the provided poop bags for collecting his poop
 ### Do correct him if he's licking the floor or doing anything he's not supposed to.